The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 1. High Antioxidant content

 Our body contains free radicals.
-Free radicals are waste products created by cells when they digest food and respond to their surroundings.
+Free radicals are waste products cells create when they digest food and respond to their surroundings.

 Oxidative stress occurs when the body’s ability to handle and eliminate free radicals is impaired.
 Many physiological functions and cells may be harmed as a result of this.